 If I had hung around for another year or two, there was a good chance I could have taken voluntary redundancy/a severance package.
 This would have meant I would have gotten a financial pay off, received my company shares tax-free and received a pro-rated performance bonus.

 If I had waited ~6 months and then resigned, I would have received my annual bonus and more shares.

-Both of these options, however, would have meant missing out on NEF (for another year) and spending a year arguably learning minimal skills/wasting a year of my life – I wasn’t prepared to do this (which I think is a good sign – the fact that I made the financial sacrifice to do NEF meant that I was doing it for the right reasons).
+Both of these options, however, would have meant missing out on NEF (for another year) and spending a year arguably not pushing my boundaries – I wasn’t prepared to do this (which I think is a good sign – the fact that I made the financial sacrifice to do NEF meant that I was doing it for the right reasons).

 Have a Plan